Accreditation of commencing services

 A Certificate of Accreditation for the service is provided with information on the period of accreditation.

 The decision is published on the Commission’s website.
-See find a report on a home search for examples.
+See the Find a report section for examples.

 Decision not to accredit a commencing service